senia1/Frogs/README.md

 You can jump on a leaf if it is next to or through 1 frog

  I have performed the following tasks:
+1) Implement the game
-1) Make a menu
+2) Make a menu
-2) Start over
+3) Start over
-3) Show rules
+4) Show rules
-4) When winning, write optimality (whether the user could win for fewer jumps)
+5) When winning, write optimality (whether the user could win for fewer jumps)